 Bettors that understand how odds are broken-down and calculated can make bets more educated.
 There are so many different factors that play into the Super Bowl favorites.
 More often than not, the best teams are going given the best odds.
 But this is not always the case.

-Prior to the 2019 season, bookmakers placed the Chiefs at +600 odds and the Patriots at +400 odds.
+Before the 2019 season, bookmakers placed the Chiefs at +600 odds and the Patriots at +400 odds.
 Few will deny that the Chiefs have more talent but the reality is that the Patriots have the pedigree and history to make bettors lean their direction.

 Other factors will include the difficulty of their regular season schedule, additions to the roster from the previous year, and of course, the overall talent on the roster.
-When the Chiefs won the Super Bowl in February of 2020, they were +600 prior to the start of the season.
+When the Chiefs won the Super Bowl in February of 2020, they were +600 before the start of the season.
 If you signed up for PointsBet Sportsbook or FanDuel Sportsbook, you were given a $500 risk-free bet.
 If you placed your risk-free bet on the Chiefs your $500 bet would profit $3,000.

 When looking ahead to the odds for this coming season, the Chiefs drafted a running back in the backend of the first round giving them another playmaker at their disposal.
 The running back from LSU Clyde Edwards-Helaire will not drastically switch the odds.